gvwilson/sdxpy/src/lint/index.md

 as one defined elsewhere,
 but they are different variables.

-Let's start by defining a class that handles modules and functions.
+Let's start by defining a class that handles [%i "module" %]modules[%/i%] and functions.
 Since functions can be defined inside modules, and inside other functions, our class's constructor creates a list that we will use as a stack